 Hawaii as an eco-evolutionary study system

 The geological landscape of each of the Hawaiian Islands offers a matrix of volcanic substrates mapped in fine detail by chronological age and geochemical composition (Sherrod et al., 2007).
 Ongoing volcanic activity, currently evidenced on Hawaii Island, has created a dynamic mosaic of habitats with transitory to long-lasting fragmentation within landscapes.
-Here, isolation on scales of hundreds to thousands of meters and hundreds to thousands of years can be sufficient for genetic differentiation among some arthropod populations among habitats (Goodman et al., 2012; Bennett & O’Grady, 2013; Eldon et al., 2013), while insufficient to isolate others (Vandergast et al., 2004).
+Here, isolation on scales of hundreds to thousands of meters and hundreds to thousands of years can be sufficient for genetic differentiation among some arthropod populations among habitats (Goodman et al., 2012; Bennett & O’Grady, 2013; Eldon et al., 2013), while insufficient to isolate others, depending on the organism’s habitat affiliation (Vandergast et al., 2004).
 On larger spatial and temporal scales, distinct volcanoes and islands, with their semi-independent histories of evolutionary community assembly from recent to ancient, comprise a geological chronosequence spanning from present day up to 5 million years across Hawaii Island to Kauai.
 This unique space-for-time substitution offers a cross-sectional study system, the primary assumption of which is that younger islands serve as a proxy for the early evolutionary development of older islands.

 Two part approach: genetic and ecological data